-Some brokers, especially stock brokers, don’t have a stop loss option available.
+Some brokers, especially stock brokers, don’t have a stop-loss option available.

 When trading with a broker like that, you need to use a mental stop loss and make sure that you close your trade when it’s time to do it.

-If you let your emotions get in the way you may get into trouble.
+But if you let your emotions get in the way you may get into trouble.